GrigorM-debug/GameVerse/README.md

 - **Purchase Games**:
   - Buy games with a simple checkout process.
-  - Don't worry we don't have payment methods and I will not take you money
+  - Don't worry I don't have payment methods and I will not take you money

 - **Review System**:
   - Submit reviews for games.